🎌 13 Essential Questions for Return Travelers to Japan

 9. What previously unsampled food should I try?

-Every prefecture takes pride in its unique cuisine, and return visits give you time to explore them slowly, one dish at a time.
-Don't be afraid to ask what you should try.
+Every prefecture guards its culinary identity fiercely.
+Return visits give you time to explore them slowly, one dish at a time.
+Ask locals what you should try—their pride in regional cuisine guarantees enthusiastic recommendations.

 10. Are Japan’s convenience stores really worth the fuss?